 How about tea?
 There is no novelty that real tea also contains caffeine.
 The amount depends on the type of tea you choose.
-So, is green tea good or bad in pregnancy?
+So, is drinking green tea good or bad in pregnancy?

 Not all teas are grown in the same way, and some are almost as strong as coffee.
 Therefore, we can adhere to the general instructions that apply both to coffee and tea.
 Caffeine intake should be reduced to 200 mg per day during pregnancy.
-In case of coffee, you can drink 2 large cups to ingest this caffeine amount.
+In the case of coffee, you can drink 2 large cups to ingest this caffeine amount.

 On average, tea leaves contain 3% of caffeine by weight, but the percentage may range from 1.4 to 4.5%.
 It is therefore important to understand that the same type of tea can also affect the caffeine content by the method of processing, the water temperature and the time of soaking the leaves in the water.

 For example, tea that is irrigated for a long time in hot water will be stronger and will contain more caffeine.
 At the same time, tea that is made from small tea leaves gives us more caffeine than tea from large leaves.
-For general orientation we can say that 1 cup of real tea has 47 mg of caffeine on average.
+For general orientation, we can say that 1 cup of real tea has 47 mg of caffeine on average.
 Therefore it is safe to drink 3-4 cups of green tea per day in the pregnancy period.

 As mentioned before, drinking real tea during pregnancy is undesirable due to caffeine content.
-Is green tea safe during pregnancy?
+How much green tea is safe to drink during that period?
 If you drink 3-4 cups of this tea than you should be fine.

-Teas containing ingredients such as St John’s wort, ginseng, yarrow and licorice are also on the list of unwanted during pregnancy.
+Teas containing ingredients such as St John’s wort, ginseng, yarrow, and licorice are also on the list of unwanted while in pregnancy stage.
 If you are pregnant, you should also limit the drinking of chai tea.

 Some teas are conditionally unwanted during pregnancy.
-Although there is no scientific evidence for this, some don’t recommend drinking them during pregnancy due to the possible side effects of certain ingredients in tea.
+Although there is no scientific evidence for this, some people don’t recommend drinking them during pregnancy due to the possible side effects of certain ingredients in tea.

-Although a rosehip is an excellent source of vitamin C and helps with immune resistance, it is nevertheless advised not to drink it during pregnancy because of potential side effects which have not yet been scientifically verified.
+Although a rosehip is an excellent source of vitamin C and helps with immune resistance, it is nevertheless advised not to drink it during pregnancy because of potential side effects that have not yet been scientifically verified.

-Teas from flowers of hibiscus, rosemary and sage should be suitable in small quantities upon prior consultation with your doctor.
+Teas from flowers of hibiscus, rosemary, and sage should be suitable in small quantities upon prior consultation with your doctor.

 If you stay with teas that are on the so-called safe list, then you can indulge yourself with this warm drink without worries.
 In fact, it is desirable to enjoy them during pregnancy due to positive effects.